hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 - highlighting a users current airdrop account status (unlimited, limited or no airdrops) on the account page
 - exposing pending airdrops on the account page.
-Explorers could add additional logic to inform potential recipient if the sender can support the pending transfer
+Explorers could add additional logic to inform potential recipients if the sender has the balance to support the pending transfer
 - supporting the ability to execute `TokenClaim` transaction via multiple wallets
 - supporting the ability to execute `TokenReject` transaction via multiple wallets